 Letters to the editor

 Archives and Special Collections hold an array of material relating to Meanjin, including the original archive from Christesen’s thirty-four year editorship.
 This includes a wealth of correspondence with national and international authors, poets, essayists, critics and cultural figures, which provides insight into both Meanjin and Christesen’s underlying philosophies, ambitions, biases and principles.

 Australian nationalism and the cultural cringe

 Australia in the 1940s was struggling to find its own national Identity.
 In post-colonial terms, it was still young.
-Facing the horror of the European war, some groups of writers and artists looked to Aboriginal mythology and artwork to provide a new culture that differentiated it from old Europe.
-Meanjin, Angry Penguins and the Jindyworobaks were all trying to forge a new sense of nationalism, which, in their minds was a positive step away from Britain.
+Faced with the horror of World War II, some groups of writers and artists looked to Aboriginal mythology and artwork to provide a new culture that differentiated it from old Europe.
+Literary publications and movements like Meanjin, Angry Penguins and the Jindyworobaks were all trying to forge a new sense of nationalism, which, in their minds was a positive step away from Britain.
 We can now see their misguided lack of actual consultation with first nations people as problematic, even if their thoughts were radical in the society in which they lived.

 ‘Poetry’s unnat’ral; no man ever talked poetry ’cept a beadle on boxin’ day, or Warren’s blackin’ or Rowland’s oil, or some o’ them low fellows; never you let yourself down to talk poetry, my boy.’

 But we have disregarded Tony Weller’s advice to his son, Samuel.
 In an age governed by the stomach-and-pocket view of life, and at a time of war and transition, we still strive to ‘talk poetry’.
 For we believe that it is our duty to do so.
 Forward of the first edition of Meanjin papers, December 1940